What Are Maladaptive Behaviors — and Why Do They Develop?

 Explore traits of narcissism and borderline personality.
 Understand Cluster B disorders and find effective treatment.
 Contact our team now.

-10 Signs of Trauma Bonding and How to Break the Cycle
+What Is Trauma Bonding — and How Do You Break the Cycle?

 Ever made excuses for someone who is always hurting you?
 And even when the relationship causes great pain, you feel a powerful, addictive pull to that person?
 It might be trauma bonding—the compelling emotional attachment that forms from cycles of abuse, devaluation, and intermittent reward—not love or respect.
 Yet, despite the illusion of an authentic […]